oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-4-verse-proxy.md

 # Verse Proxy

-This is proxy to control access allow list to Verse Layer.
+This is a proxy to control the access allow list to the Verse Layer.
 Verse-Proxy is made by [Nest](https://github.com/nestjs/nest).

-Verse-Proxy can control following items.
+Verse-Proxy can control following items:
-- jsonrpc method
+- jsonrpc methods
 - transaction's from, to, value
 - address which can deploy smart contract